A Value Region Problem for Continued Fractions and Discrete Dirac Equations: Notation and Results

 \begin{enumerate} \item Assume that \ $\sup\limits_n \left|\frac{b_{2n}}{b_{2n-1}}\right| < \infty$ and let $C^2 \geq \sup\limits_n \left|\frac{b_{2n}}{b_{2n-1}}\right|\cdot \frac1{\cos 2\theta}$.
 If $w\in S_{\theta}$, $|w|\leq C$ then $f_{\textrm{even}}(w) \in S_{\theta}$ and $|f_{\textrm{even}}(w)|\leq C$. \item If $\sum_{n=1}^{\infty} |b_n|= \infty$, i.e. the fraction is convergent, then $|f(0)|^2\leq \sup\limits_n \left|\frac{b_{2n}}{b_{2n-1}}\right|\cdot \frac1{\cos 2\theta}$. \item Assume that $\sum_{n=1}^{\infty} |b_n|<\infty$ and $\sup\limits_n \left|\frac{b_{2n-1}}{b_{2n}}\right| < \infty$, and let $C^2 \geq \sup\limits_n \left|\frac{b_{2n-1}}{b_{2n}}\right|\cdot \frac1{\cos 2\theta}$.
 If $w\in S_{\theta}$, $|w|\leq C$ then $r_{\textrm{odd}}(w) \in S_{\theta}$ and $|r_{\textrm{odd}}(w)|\leq C$. \item Assume that $\sum_{n=1}^{\infty} |b_n|<\infty$ and $\sup\limits_n \left|\frac{b_{2n}}{b_{2n-1}}\right| < \infty$, and let $C^2 \geq \sup\limits_n \left|\frac{b_{2n}}{b_{2n-1}}\right|\cdot \frac1{\cos 2\theta}$.
 If $t_{{\textrm{even}}}(w)\in S_{\theta}$ and $|t_{{\textrm{even}}}(w)|\leq C$ then $t_{2n}(w) \in S_{\theta}$ and $|t_{2n}(w)|\leq C$ for all $n$. \end{enumerate} \end{cor}

 Next we will describe similar results but for different circles as value regions, namely circles through the origin.
-The results are stronger in this case and can be applied to Stieltjes type fractions as well as arbitrary Van Vleck fractions with coefficients in arbitrary sectors.
+The results are stronger in this case and can be applied to Stieltjes type fractions as well as to general Van Vleck fractions with coefficients in arbitrary sectors.

 \begin{theo} Suppose $C$ is a constant such that $ C^2 \geq \frac14 \sup\limits_{1\leq k\leq n} \frac 1{\Re (q_{k}) \Re {\left(\frac 1{p_{k}}\right)}}$ where $p_k, q_k, z \in S_{\theta}$ with $0\leq \theta < \pi/2$ and $p_k, q_k \neq 0$.
 If $|z-C|\leq C$ then